benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/2-events/3-new-order/_index.en.md

 In production, the workflow is started by an event generated from the *Validator service*.
 The event is emitted each time a QR code is scannned by a customer.

 * You will create a new rule in [Amazon EventBridge](https://aws.amazon.com/eventbridge/) that passes the Validator event to your OrderProcessor workflow.
-* You will test the new rule by sending a test event, mocking the event sent from the Validator service.
+* You will test the new rule by mocking the event sent from the Validator service.

 ![Execution results](../images/se-mod2-NewOrder4.png)